francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 By default, modern web browsers will not allow us to access the domain until it has a proper TLS certificate.
 More on this later - for now, we will use `curl` without HTTPS to make requests to our domain.

+Refer to [Appendix A](#appendix-a-verify-tls-certificate-data) to view and debug the TLS certificate data.

 ## 2. Create an Ingress

 ### Kubernetes Ingress Concepts